OET Test Regulations

 - You will receive confirmation of your application by email (please check your spam or junk mail if you do not receive the email).
 You are responsible for checking the accuracy of all details and immediately notifying CBLA of any discrepancies.
 Errors identified on or after test day will result in delays to the release of results as further checks will be required.

 - All changes and requests must be received no later than the application closing date for the test administration.
-Forwarding changes or requests later than this date may mean you may not be allowed to take the test or delay your results after the test.
+Forwarding changes or requests later than this date could mean you may not be allowed to take the test or delay your results after the test.

 - Hearing, visual or learning difficulty